Quantum D-modules for toric nef complete intersections: Introduction

+For the sake of completeness, lacking references in the literature, we review the axioms for twisted Gromov--Witten theory in Appendix \ref{sec:twisted-axiom-for-GW}.

-\textbf{Acknowledgment :} We thank Thomas Reichelt, Claude Sabbah and Christian Sevenheck for useful discussions.
-The seminar in Paris organized by Serguei Barannikov and Claude Sabbah on the non-commutative Hodge structures was the starting point of this paper.
-We also thank Antoine Douai for helping in the organization of the workshop in Luminy on the work of Iritani.
-We are also grateful to Hiroshi Iritani that pointed out the reference \cite{mavlyutov_chiral_2000} (see Remark \ref{rem:mavlyutov}) The first author is supported by the ANR \textit{New symetries in Gromov-Witten theories} number ANR- 09-JCJC-0104-01.
+\textbf{Acknowledgements:} We thank Thomas Reichelt, Claude Sabbah and Christian Sevenheck for useful discussions.
+The seminar in Paris organised by Serguei Barannikov and Claude Sabbah on the non-commutative Hodge structures was the starting point of this paper.
+We also thank Antoine Douai for helping in the organisation of the workshop in Luminy on the work of Iritani.
+We are also grateful to Hiroshi Iritani that pointed out the reference \cite{mavlyutov_chiral_2000} (see Remark \ref{rem:mavlyutov}) and to Claire Voisin of the reference \cite{Cataldo-Migliorini-2002-LEF}.
+The first author is supported by the ANR \textit{New symmetries in Gromov-Witten theories} number ANR- 09-JCJC-0104-01 and both authors are member of the ANR \textit{Mirror symmetry and irregular singularities coming from physics} ANR-13-IS01-0001-01.